thriveweb/sailinginparadise/content/boatTours/2018-08-31-raft-up-parties.md

   A raft up party can be anything you want it to be.
 We would love to hep make your boat party dreams a reality!
 accordionSection:
   accordion:
+    - dropdownContent: >-
-    - dropdownContent: "When you book a private charter with Sailing in Paradise you can expect a quality of service from years of experience in the industry but most of all your can expect a fun day (or evening) on the water that your group will love.
-Every day is different when you have your event on board Sailing In Paradise but one thing is for sure... you and your guests are in for one hell of a good time.\r
+        When you book a private charter with Sailing in Paradise you can expect a quality of service from years of experience in the industry but most of all your can expect a fun day (or evening) on the water that your group will love.
+Every day is different when you have your event on board Sailing In Paradise but one thing is for sure... you and your guests are in for one hell of a good time.

         Your guests will be invited to board their separate vessels at the marina before setting sail in convoy to an island location.
-On the island your guests will be able to enjoy a range of activities including Beach Volleyball, Stand Up Paddleboards, Inflatables, Beach Cricket and more.
-Raft Ups on anchor are also available on request."
+On the island your guests will be able to enjoy a range of activities including Beach Volleyball, Stand Up Paddleboards, Beach Cricket and more.
+Raft Ups on anchor are also available on request.
       title: What to expect
     - title: What's Included
       dropdownContent: >-